Aaditya231250/ClaimGuard/README.md

 ### Installation

-Build ClaimGuard from the source and intsall dependencies:
+Build ClaimGuard from the source and install dependencies:

 1. **Clone the repository:**